Axcol3/HealthTracking/README.md

 - **Person**: a structure for storing user data.
 - **isValid**: a module for validating user inputs.
 - **Error**: a module for displaying error messages.
+- **HomeLabel**: handles the user home screen with the ability to update personal data, export history, and manage the user's account.